-It has led to a lot of arguments and questions as to where our law stands regarding this issue.
+This has resulted in multiple arguments and questions as to where our law stands regarding this issue.
 In order to know the position of the law on this issue, it is important to first understand what Indecent Dressing is all about.

-What is Indecent dressing?
-What does it mean to dress in an indecent way?
-Some people may say, it is wearing clothes which reveal certain parts of the body that should be covered up.
+Some may define indecent dressing as wearing clothes which reveal certain parts of the body that should be covered up.
 Others may define it as putting on clothes that are too short or too revealing.
 It is important to note, that the decency or lack of of an attire is subjective.

 A critical examination of the main criminal laws in Nigeria, i.e the Criminal Code and Penal Code, reveals that there is no section of the law that penalises anyone who puts on clothes seen or perceived to be Indecent.